 ALLILON’s Mentoring: How it works

-Mentoring is a cornerstone of our network and is based on the willingness to share professional experience.
+The Mentorship of ALLILONnet serves as a cornerstone of our network and is based on the principle of passing on experience to younger individuals.

-Communication between a mentor and an interested member (mentee) is confidential and takes place through relatively short, often online, meetings (“one on one”).
-The interested party fills in a simple application form.
-It can meet up to 3 mentors for each application.
-Communication with mentors is confidential with the communication team acting as an administrative channel between members and mentors.
+Communication between the mentor and the mentee is confidential and takes place through relatively short, often online, “one-on-one” meetings.
+The mentee fills out a simple application form.
+They may have “one-on-one” meetings with up to three mentors for each application.
+Communication with mentors is confidential, with the communications team acting as an administrative channel between members and mentors.

-The interested visitor must register as a member of the website in order to have access to the mentors’ profiles.
-ALLILLON Mentoring mainly aims to support the younger members in their serious decisions for their next professional steps.
+The interested party must register at least as a member on the website to gain access to the profiles of the mentors.
+The Mentorship of ALLILON aims to support younger members in their serious decisions regarding their next important professional steps.

 Access to ALLILON’s mentors and evaluation